opengeospatial/GeoPose/glTF Extensions/OGC_bog/ReadMe.md

 The OGC_bog extension bounds, anchors, and orients a glTF Scene in space and time.

 ### Bounds:
-The extension specifies a maximum distance from the origin of the glTF coordinate system.
+The extension specifies spatial bounds as a maximum distance in meters from the origin of the glTF coordinate system.
 This defines the valid extent of a model.
 It may represent a real-world property such as a cell-tower service radius or a collision volume.

 ### Anchor:
-The extension identifies the 3D origin of the glTF coordinate system as a position in geographically located three-dimensional space.
-The extension also identifies the proper time at the origin.
+The extension links the "floating" 3D origin of the glTF coordinate system to a position in geographically located three-dimensional space.
+The extension also identifies the proper time, measured by a clock at the origin, and well-defined even with very high velocities between unaccelerated reference frames.

 ### Orientation:
 The extension provides the 3D rotational relationship between that 3D Cartesian coordinate system and coordinates in an East(X), North(Y), Up(Z) plane tangent to the earth at the origin, using a JSON-encoded Basic-YPR OGC GeoPose v1.0.